dtinth/redux-waitfor/README.md

 ```

 An action happened.
 It is dispatched to each reducer, just like Redux’s `combineReducers`.

-Some reducer returned the new state, and some returned a thunk:
+Now, some reducer returned the new state, and some returned a thunk:

 ```js
 { transcript: '40 Baht food',